Zürichsee-Fähre Horgen–Meilen: History

 Over time, demand rose so that a continuous shuttle operation had to be introduced.
 In 1968 a replacement vessel, also known as Schwan, was launched and took over the service, providing a half-hourly service.
 The propeller of the 1933-built Schwan is displayed at the Horgen ferry terminal.
 In 1973 a new approach to the Horgen ferry terminal was constructed, with a bridge over the lakeside railway line, allowing the previously used level crossing to be closed.

 Over the following years, four further ferries were constructed, allowing a more frequent service to be provided.
-These were the Meilen (1979), the Horgan (1991), the Zürisee (1999) and the Burg (2003).
+These were the Meilen (1979), the Horgen (1991), the Zürisee (1999) and the Burg (2003).
 Also in 1999, the second Schwan was rebuilt.
 In 2017 a further new ferry was built, named Meilen, in order to replace the 1979-built vessel of the same name.
 The earlier vessel was dismantled the following year, although its wheelhouse and Voith Schneider propeller were retained to form part of an exhibition on ferries at the Swiss Museum of Transport in Lucerne.